Amylucy/Road-Accident-Dashboard/README.md

 # Road-Accident-Dashboard
 **INTRODUCTION**

-This is a guided project of road accident data in which we are asked to find out the casualties and how different conditions affect the the severity of the accidents
+This is a guided project of road accident data in which we are asked to find out the casualties and how different conditions affect the severity of the accidents

 **PROBLEM STATEMENT**